infinum/dotnet-handbook/Docker.md

 ## Publishing docker images

-Docker images can be published to a [registry](https://docs.docker.com/registry/) - this is how you deploy an image - you publish it to a registry and then you reference the registry image on the server you want to start the image.
+Docker images can be published to a [registry](https://docs.docker.com/registry/).
+To deploy an image publish it to a registry and then reference the registry image on the host which will run the image.

 [Docker Hub](https://hub.docker.com/) is the default registry you are pulling public images from by default.